Case Construction Playbook

 PF sample contention — AI regulation

 Resolution: 'The US federal government should regulate generative AI models.'
-Pro contention:
+Pro contention 1, with full claim-warrant-impact structure:

 Key Points

-- Claim: Unregulated generative AI is already producing measurable harms in elections, labor markets, and mental health.
+- Claim: Unregulated generative AI is already producing measurable harms in elections, labor markets, and mental health — federal baseline rules are necessary to internalize these externalities.

-- Warrant: 2024 Stanford Institute for Human-Centered AI report documented a 2x increase in AI-driven political disinformation during primary elections.
+- Warrant 1 (elections): Stanford Institute for Human-Centered AI's 2024 AI Index documented a 2.0x increase in AI-driven political disinformation incidents between the 2020 and 2024 primary cycles, including the New Hampshire Biden robocall (January 2024).

-- Impact: Without federal baseline rules, states are passing fragmented laws (CA AB 2013, NY S.8214) — the resulting patchwork slows compliance and favors large incumbents.
+- Warrant 3 (mechanism): Without federal baseline rules, states are passing fragmented laws (CA AB 2013, NY S.8214, TX HB 2060) — the resulting patchwork slows compliance and favors large incumbents who can afford 50-state legal teams.

 LD sample case — capital punishment

 Resolution: 'Capital punishment ought to be abolished.'
-Affirmative framework:
+Affirmative framework + first contention, demonstrating how value, criterion, and contention interlock:

 Key Points

-- Value criterion: respecting the inherent dignity of persons (Kantian categorical imperative).
+- Value criterion: respecting the inherent dignity of persons (Kantian categorical imperative — never treat persons as means only).

-- Contention 1: The death penalty treats persons as means to deterrence ends — violating dignity.
+- Contention 1: The death penalty treats persons as means to deterrence ends — violating the categorical imperative.
+Kant himself defended capital punishment, but modern Kantians (Reiman 1985) argue the dignity principle requires abolition.

-- Contention 2: Empirical deterrence evidence is null — Donohue & Wolfers (2005) demonstrate studies showing deterrence are statistically underpowered.
+- Contention 2: Empirical deterrence evidence is null — Donohue & Wolfers (2005, Stanford Law Review) demonstrate studies showing deterrence are statistically underpowered; National Research Council's 2012 review concluded existing studies cannot identify a deterrent effect.

 FAQ